A Cottage Gardener's guide to ~

 Unofficially, we are stewards of our land and incorporate sustainable practices into managing our farm.

 We're currently planting an orchard with plans for a community u-pick.
-Funds from this SPRING Cottage Gardening Course will go towards purchasing fruit trees, berry bushes, the watering system, and all the amendments required to give our orchard the best chance to flourish.
+Funds from this Soil Made Simple Workshop will go towards purchasing fruit trees, berry bushes, the watering system, and all the amendments required to give our orchard the best chance to flourish.

 Thank you for your support!
 We couldn't transform this farm without you.